Better Pre-Training by Reducing Representation Confusion: Experiments

 \subsection{Experimental Settings}

-Following the previous practice, we use a base-size model for training, which consists of 12 Transformer layers, each containing 12 heads with an input dimension of 768.
+Following the previous practice, we use a base-size model for training, which consists of 12 Transformer encoder layers, each containing 12 heads with an input dimension of 768.
 During pre-training, we directly use the maximum training length of 512 without taking any form of random injection, and for examples less than 512 in length, we do not use the next document for padding.
-We remove Next Sentence Prediction (NSP) task and only keep Masked LM (MLM) as our pre-training task unless noted otherwise.
+We remove Next Sentence Prediction (NSP) task and only keep Masked LM (MLM) as our pre-training task for all models unless noted otherwise.
 Considering that shorter documents may be missing semantics, we discard documents of length less than 8.
 We adopt the whole word masking strategy and split the whole words longer than 4 into individual subtokens.
 Following \citet{devlin2018bert}, we set the batch size to 256 sequences, the peak learning rate to 1e-4, and the training steps to 1M.
 We grid search \(\alpha_1\) and \(\alpha_2\) of TCD and HCD in \(\left\{ 0.01, 0.1, 1.0 \right\}\).
-Eventually, we set \(n'\) = 50, \(\alpha_1\) = 1.0 for TCD and set \(m'\) = 2, \(\alpha_2\) = 0.01 for HCD.
+Eventually, we set \(\alpha_1\) = 1.0 for TCD and set \(\alpha_2\) = 0.01 for HCD.
 All the models are implemented based on the code practice of BERT$\footnote{\url{https://github.com/google-research/bert}}$ in Tensorflow.
 We conduct all experiments on 16 Tesla-V100 GPUs (32G).
 All the pre-training hyperparameters are supplemented in Appendix~\ref{sec:appendix1}.
-To make a fair comparison, we re-evaluate BERT, BERT-R, TUPE and DEBERTA\footnote{Following \citet{shaw2018self} and \citet{raffel2019exploring}, we set \(r_s\) = 64 for all the relative position encoding models.}.
-All the models mentioned in this paper (including DDRP) have the same pre-training hyperparameters and model configurations, which are consistent with vanilla BERT.
+To make a fair comparison, we implement BERT, BERT-R, TUPE, DEBERTA, and DDRP\footnote{Following \citet{shaw2018self} and \citet{raffel2019exploring}, we set \(r_s\) = 64 for all the relative position encoding models.} with the same pre-training hyperparameters and model configurations, which are consistent with vanilla BERT.